 If you’ve ever had a nasty stomach bug, you’ll probably know the feeling of weakness and shakiness that come after you’ve vomited or had diarrhea.
 During any gastrointestinal illness, the body loses excessive amounts of fluid.
 With fluid loss comes the potential for electrolyte imbalance.
 That’s why your muscles can feel so fragile after an illness.
 Gatorade is one of the drinks that can help make you feel like yourself again.
 The carbohydrate content, along with electrolytes, can help to prevent dehydration more effectively than plain water.

 There is even some evidence that suggests that Gatorade can help minimize the symptoms of a cold.

-In very humid or hot weather, we can lose electrolytes through sweat.
+In very humid or hot weather, we lose electrolytes through sweat.
 It’s important to stay well-hydrated in these temperatures.
 Try drinking an alternative to water, like Gatorade, to help with your electrolyte levels as well.

 Well, Gatorade was designed to taste good.
 In fact, it’s so tasty, it’s become almost as popular as soda.
 Its delicious taste comes from, you guessed it, added sugars.
 One bottle contains 48 grams of sugar.
 To put this into perspective, there are 65 grams in a bottle of Coca-Cola, and 20.8 grams in a mars bar, so Gatorade falls somewhere in the middle.

-Consuming this amount of sugar regularly can have some detrimental effects on your health, including
+Consuming this amount of sugar regularly can have detrimental effects on your health, including

 - Weight gain